zktx-io/walrus/docs/book/usage/client-cli.md

 walrus store <FILES> --epochs <EPOCHS>
 ```

+A mandatory CLI argument must be set to specify the end epoch for the blob.
-The mandatory CLI argument `--epochs <EPOCHS>` indicates the number of epochs the blob should be
+The `--epochs <EPOCHS>` option indicates the number of epochs the blob should be
 stored for.
 There is an upper limit on the number of epochs a blob can be stored for, which is 53,
 corresponding to two years.
 In addition to a positive integer,
 you can also use `--epochs max` to store the blob for the maximum number of epochs.

+Moreover, the end epoch for the stored blob can be provided through other options.
+The
+`--earliest-expiry-time <EARLIEST_EXPIRY_TIME>` option takes a date in RFC3339 format
+(e.g., "2024-03-20T15:00:00Z") or a more relaxed format (e.g., "2024-03-20 15:00:00") and ensures
+the blob expires after that date if possible.
+Finally, the `--end-epoch <END_EPOCH>` option takes
+a specific end epoch for the blob.

 You can store a single file or multiple files, separated by spaces.
 Notably, this is compatible
 with glob patterns; for example, `walrus store *.png --epochs <EPOCHS>` will store all PNG files